pradeep104203/RestApi-CRUD/README.md

 # Sennovate-Task

-Download the project and open it in spring tool suit Build the project by riught click on the project , run as  maven install .
-you will get a password copy that password
-Open the browser and usebthe below links to see the swagger ui.
+Download the project and open it in spring tool suit Build the project by riught click on the project , run as  maven install , you will get jar file or you can run as springboot web. you will get a password copy that password || username :user Open the browser and usebthe below links to see the swagger ui.

 create the database table using the below: